-US-2’s brief stint across Wisconsin navigates wisely, for it takes in the lovely Lake Superior cap of Wisconsin’s northern region and includes a majestic 140-mile detour along the rough-and-tumble Lake Superior shoreline, home of rich history, gorgeous boreal forest, and pastoral and littoral scenery.
+US-2’s brief stint across Wisconsin navigates wisely, for it takes in the lovely Lake Superior cap of Wisconsin’s northern region and includes a majestic 140-mi (225-km) detour along the rough-and-tumble Lake Superior shoreline, home of rich history, gorgeous boreal forest, and pastoral and littoral scenery.

 If starting your Great Northern Wisconsin road trip at the northwestern corner of the state, you’ll begin in the town of Superior, both rival and best friend of bigger Duluth across the harbor.
 Millions of tons of ore are shipped each year out of Superior, America’s most inland port.
 To follow the shoreline, you’ll detour off US-2 onto Hwy-13, a 100-mile loop that takes you through Cornucopia, Wisconsin’s northernmost community.
 Also along Hwy-13 is the laid-back resort village of Bayfield and the Apostle Islands National Lakeshore.
 If you have time for an extended visit, the islands offer over 60 miles of hiking trails to explore.